-New technologies in addition to regulatory changes are pouring into the industry at an unprecedented pace - forcing Carriers, CSPs, Operators, and Equipment providers into a “new normal” mode of operation just to keep-up with customer expectations.
+Carriers, CSPs, Operators, and Equipment providers are being forced into a “new normal” mode of operation just to keep-up with customer expectations.
 However, to be successful, business has to be about more than just keeping even.
-Expansion through acquisitions, organic extensions, and system/network upgrades create a mesh of disparate systems that make reliability of service a daily challenge.
+Expansion through acquisitions, extensions, and system/network upgrades create a mesh of disparate systems that make reliability a daily challenge.

 Information required to manage new and often complex bundle offerings live in disparate, or often 3rd party partner systems.
 Networks are provisioned, usage is measured, and outage communication is patchworked throughout the ecosystem.
 This leaves customer support teams with the difficult task of trying to answer customer inquiries.
 But inevitably, they have to pass the customer to engineering groups that are specialists related to the required information that is in a silo system.
 Providing excellent customer support is imperative today when a nasty message on social media can blow-up quickly, creating a lasting reputation issue for the company.